 How do we transfer concern for our species' future from the bedrooms of sci-fi nerds to a more public awareness?

 [Update, 7/29/24: The avoidance of discussion of our future continues after Biden's replacement by Kamala Harris.
 If we want to affect our fates we will need updated definitions of the "issues" from new political forces.
-Otherwise all current society, from Boomers to Gen Alpha, may find it necessary to file for unemployment.]
+Otherwise all current generations, from Boomers to Gen Alpha, may find it necessary to file for unemployment.]

 [Update, 12/14/24: Public comment in the weeks since President-elect Trump's victory continues to avoid reference to the end of our species as we know it.
 We talk about the economy, immigration, unrest and war overseas- certainly important areas that a president should address.
 But a president should also address a scientific/cultural/philosphical/moral issue like the end of what we recognize as our civilization and physical selves.
 The clear outlines of our supercharged evolution will probably emerge during Trump's upcoming term, but he will not address it unless there is public or institutional concern and demand.]